Python Invoke

 It’s reasonable to want a default parameter for your task.
 Do that by giving your function argument a default value.

 Now we have a default name.
 Setting it as a variable makes it easier to identify and update later.
-We even noted the default in name
+We even noted the default in `name’s documentation, as a special favor to future us.

 And hey — we can invoke the hello